fernandomorse/FindMyArduino/README.md

 This project is build using PHP and Javascript.
 Powered by the Google Maps API.

+If you have access to DemoProgram, you can patch it by following the steps in ESP32-DemoProgram.patch.

 ### Interoperability
-One of the assignments is to make your project interact with other projects.
+One of the assignments is to make your project interact with other projects for the *Smart Room*.
 In this case FindMyArduino is just a sensor, it can't do anything else than pulsing GPS coordinates.
 This project includes a very simple API to get the current coordinates.
 Other students and their project are able to use this information in their systems.

 The API can be accessed using two methods: RAW and JSON.
 The URL is currently accessible without authentication: http://www.yoururl.com/gps.php?api=json